NajdBinrabah/NajdBinrabah/README.md

 A **Data Scientist** chasing the AI Rabbit 🐇, armed with a **B.Sc. in Management Information Systems** earned while hopping between rabbit holes.

-I’m more of a model destroyer than a builder, like a kid smashing sandcastles, always chasing the thrill of building one that finally stands unshaken.
+I’m more of a model destroyer than a builder, like a kid smashing sandcastles, always chasing the thrill of building one that finally stands unshaken

 </div>